Are the trees appearing to be dead?

 The bark beetles responsible for such deep infestation are the tiny pesky pests of size approximately 5 mm.
 Bark beetles reproduce in the inner bark (living and dead phloem and cambium tissues) of trees.
 Adults typically appear in the spring and females deposit eggs in galleries just under the bark.
 The eggs hatch into small white legless larvae with brown heads.
 The larvae tunnel under the bark as they eat and grow, producing winding tunnels between the bark and the sapwood of the tree.

 Though small, the Bark beetles play an important role in forest ecology, for example by creating complex early successional forest.
-Infestations can have significant economic impact.
+Infestations can have a significant economic impact.

 In undisturbed forests, bark beetles serve the purpose of hastening the recycling and decomposition of dead and dying wood and renewing the forest.
 Bark beetles often attack trees that are already weakened by disease, drought, smog, overcrowding, conspecific beetles, or physical damage.